kwur/new-kwur-site/_posts/2008-03-13-another-reason-to-hate-the-rolling-stones.md

 ---
 <div class="pf-content">
   <p>
     An Estonian commercial from the soviet period.
 This looks like a Flying Lizards video from Berlin.
-But it isn&#8217;t.:
+But it isn’t.:
   </p>

   <p>